 Proposed clubs will be required to meet the following criteria:

-New Club Applications for 2020 open soon.
+New Club Applications for 2020 is open!

 1. Will substantially contribute to the Objects of the Program